-Almost always, there are a large number of people on an email list that aren't interested in the email.
+Almost always, there are many people on an email list that aren't interested in the email.
 They will look at your email as SPAM.

-They could live in a different area, aren’t interested in the topic of the email, or numerous other reasons.
+They could live in a different area, aren’t interested in the email topic, or numerous other reasons.

-When people see emails from a sender that they aren’t interested in, many times they will ignore the rest of the emails sent over time, even the ones that they would have been interested in.
+When people see emails from a sender that they aren’t interested in, they will often ignore the rest of the emails sent over time, even those they would have been interested in.

-Also, if enough reports of spam are communicated by those receiving the emails, that sender can be blacklisted which means that their emails will go to spam.
+If enough SPAM reports are communicated by those receiving the emails, that sender can be blacklisted, which means that their emails will go directly to the SPAM folder.

-If the Realtor has a new listing in Orlando, it won't make sense for him to email the agent in Key Biscayne.
+If the Realtor has a new listing in Orlando, it won't make sense to email the agent in Key Biscayne.

-Sending smaller email campaigns (also known as bursts) to relevant groups will increase the open rates substantially and will cause the emails to have a much lower chance of going to a spam folder.
+Sending smaller email campaigns (also known as bursts) to relevant groups will substantially increase the open rates and cause the emails to have a much lower chance of going to a SPAM folder.

-The seller interviewing the Realtor should also make sure that that agent knows many real estate agents and clients that will help get the home sold.
+The seller interviewing the Realtor should also ensure that that agent knows many real estate agents and clients to help get the home sold.

 The average agent is incredibly cheap when it comes to spending money on marketing.
 Many will take the photos themselves on their iPhones, Androids, or their DSLR cameras.

-If they happen to do a video, they will usually do it on their own and do it as a slideshow with still photos, or hire a subpar videographer.
+If they happen to do a video, they will usually do it on their own, do it as a slideshow with still photos, or hire a subpar videographer.

 As mentioned earlier in this article, a seller only has one chance to make a great first impression.